dsgelab/Sex-Chromosome-Aneuploidy_PheWAS/README.md

 ### Step 2: Generate Phecodes from health registers
-phecodes were mapped from ICD9 and ICD10 using the "mapCodesToPhecodes" function of the PheWAS R package.
+We mapped ICD9 and ICD10 to phecodes using the "mapCodesToPhecodes" function in PheWAS R package.

 ### Step 3: Match 5 controls for each case